1. What is an assistance dog?

 The Board may only accredit dogs for people who live in South Australia.
 Therefore you will not be able to apply for the Board’s accreditation until after you have moved to South Australia.

-4. How is a disability dog identified?
+4. How is an assistance dog identified?

 View the Dog and Cat Management Board's Accreditation of Disabilty Dogs Policy here

-A disability dog can be any shape, colour or size from a Chihuahua to a Great Dane.
+An assistance dog can be any shape, colour or size from a Chihuahua to a Great Dane.

 6. Can other animals be accredited?